jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 ## New Specifications # {#new_specifications}

 A Jakarta Specification is developed by a Specification Project.
-The Eclipse Development Process is followed with a few additions.
+The Eclipse Development Process is followed, with a few additions.
 The following steps are required in order to start a new specification project:

 1. Create a [Project Proposal](https://projects.eclipse.org/node/add/project-proposal) (*)